Independencia, Chile

 Independencia ([indepenˈdensja], Spanish for "independence") is a commune of Chile located in Santiago Province, Santiago Metropolitan Region.
-The main street is Independencia Avenue.
+The commune's main thoroughfare is its namesake Independencia Avenue.

-Demographics

 According to the 2002 census of the National Statistics Institute, Independencia spans an area of 7.4 sqkm and has 65,479 inhabitants (30,633 men and 34,846 women), and the commune is an entirely urban area.
 The population fell by 15.8% (12315 persons) between the 1992 and 2002 censuses.
 The 2006 projected population was 57,886.